telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing.md

-RadGrid's Batch editing functionality enables inline client-side editing and performing multiple changes before the user decides to either apply the changes or cancel them.
+**Batch Editing** functionality of **RadGrid** enables inline client-side editing and performing multiple changes before the user decides to either apply the changes or cancel them.
 The new feature is well integrated with existing RadGrid functionalities like automatic data source operations, hierarchy, selection, validation, template columns and event handling.
 The feature could be easily enabled by setting the **GridTableView.EditMode** to **Batch**.
 Additional properties for configuring the behavior of the functionality could be found in the **GridTableView.BatchEditingSettings** collection.

 ## Configuration